Your network editor has reposted this from H-Announce. The byline reflects the original authorship.

 - Submit a one- to two-page report with an annotated bibliography at the conclusion of the residency.

-- Contribute a post about their research to MdHS's underbelly blog.
+- Contribute a post about their research to MCHC’s underbelly blog.

-- Provide a public talk in which the fellow will discuss his/her findings and research process at MdHS.
+- Provide a public talk discussing his/her findings and research process at MCHC.

-- We also encourage fellows to consider submitting an article for possible publication to our peer-reviewed Maryland Historical Magazine.
+- We also encourage fellows to submit an article for possible publication to our peer-reviewed Maryland Historical Magazine.

-Applications will be reviewed by a panel of internal and external reviewers, including librarians and scholars familiar with MdHS collections.
-Reviewers will assess the soundness of research proposals and the ways in which MdHS collections support those proposals.
+Applications will be reviewed by a panel of internal and external reviewers, including librarians and scholars familiar with the MCHC collections.
+Reviewers will assess the soundness of research proposals and the ways in which the MCHC collections support those proposals.
 Preference will be given to proposals that demonstrate a strong tie between the intended research and materials in the H. Furlong Baldwin Library.

 HOW TO APPLY

 Applications are accepted through our online application system (account creation required).
 Applications may be saved and returned to before submitting.
 Apply here.

 To apply, candidates should prepare: